ChordEdit: One-Step Low-Energy Transport for Image Editing¶

 Key Designs¶

-Mechanism: Performs a forward pass on the transport result \(x^{\rm pred}\) using only the target prompt \(c_{\rm tar}\):
+Chord transport is conservative, preserving structure well (high PSNR) but providing weaker semantic enhancement (lower CLIP).
+Proximal refinement performs an additional forward pass on the transport result \(x^{\rm pred}\) using only the target prompt \(c_{\rm tar}\):

 Loss & Training¶

-- \(t=0.90\): Stepping time point.
+- \(t=0.90\): Step time point

-- \(\delta=0.15\): Smoothing window width (trade-off between stability and semantic strength).
+- \(\delta=0.15\): Smoothing window width (controls the trade-off between stability vs. semantic strength)

-- \(\lambda=1.00\): Step size scaling.
+- \(\lambda=1.00\): Step size scaling

-- \(t_c=0.30\): Noise level for proximal refinement.
+- \(t_c=0.30\): Noise level for proximal refinement

 Key Experimental Results¶